Did you know that by shopping online for your groceries you can save a substantial amount of money?

 For every £1 you spend online or in store, you accrue one Clubcard point, and for every 100 points collected you will receive a £1 voucher from Tesco which again you can you online or instore.

-As an added bonus, Tesco have teamed up with the likes of Airmiles and Pizza Express so you can also use your points with them and covert them into four times their value!
+As an added bonus, Tesco has teamed up with the likes of Airmiles and Pizza Express so you can also use your points with them and convert them into four times their value!

 Tesco Price Promise

 When shopping in-store or online, Tesco will check the items in your basket and compare the prices against ones at Asda, Morrisons and Sainsbury’s.
 If your comparable food shop would have been cheaper in either of those three supermarkets, Tesco will give you a voucher for the difference (up to £10)!